John W Galbreath Bicentennial Park

 Nearby Amenities

-Adjacent to the park is Milestone 229, a glass-enclosed restaurant featuring a covered outdoor dining terrace.
-While not strictly part of the park, it complements the space by offering dining options with views of the park and river.
+Right next to the park sits Milestone 229, a restaurant wrapped in glass walls with a covered outdoor dining terrace.
+While technically not part of the park itself, it complements the space beautifully, offering a place to grab a bite while enjoying panoramic views of the park and river.

 All Features & Facilities